Palliative care and end of life services

 - End of life and palliative care explained

-Palliative care helps improve the quality of life for a person with a life-limiting illness, as well as the lives of their family, friends and carers, through advice, information, referral and support.
+End of life and palliative care services provide advice, referral and support for a person with a life-limiting illness, as well as their family, friends and carers.

 - Voluntary assisted dying